\"Writing.Com

 The red hair, the friendly eyebrow ridges, the green tinge of that milky skin–exaggerated by the algae-filtered sunlight–and even the sweet, puppyish enthusiasm of her manner all tried too hard to be 'xeno.'

 Any distraction?
-I groaned at my cowardly mind, running to anything but what mattered.
-I reminded myself of all I had to do in the next few days–including bringing down the hellfire of an Eradis cannon on my head–and forced my hand shoulder-high in a polite-dismissal wave.
+I groaned at my cowardly mind, scampering after anything but what mattered.
+I reminded myself of all I had to do in the next few days–including bringing down the hellfire of an Eradis cannon on my head–and hoisted my hand shoulder-high in a polite-dismissal wave.

 Suddenly she was on me, all over me–not physically, but emotionally.
-Her psychic shadow engulfed me in a wave of emotions sweet and tangy and altogether teenaged.
+Her psychic shadow engulfed me in a wave of emotions: sweet and tangy and altogether teenaged.
 I felt ten years younger, and very exposed.
-I blushed a bit, and–wishing the lovely mindwitch had moved on me a year ago–I reluctantly turned away.
+I blushed a bit, and–wishing the delicious mindwitch had strummed my nerves a year ago–reluctantly, I turned away.

-"Thanks, but you…" She had, no doubt, seen my plans and thought them a cry for help.
-I cringed at the brutality of my thoughts.
+"Thanks, but you…" She had, no doubt, spied on my thoughts and read in them a cry for help.
+The brutality of my thoughts demanded that I cringe.
 At the enormity of my task, I shrugged.
-Surely the people who designed her hadn't given her overrides for their corporate protections.
+Surely, the engineers who sculpted this enchantress hadn't installed overrides for their corporate protections.
 "You can't help."

 Shock ran over her face.
 "Caleb!"